RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

 	import com.redhat.model.*;
 	import org.springframework.stereotype.Component;
 	import org.apache.camel.model.rest.RestBindingMode;
+	...
+    ````

+1. As we're using a SpringBoot, we should also include the `@Component` declaration to the class definition statement (under the `@Generated`).

+    ```java
+	...
+	/**
+     	* Generated from Swagger specification by Camel REST DSL generator.
+     	*/
+    	@Generated("org.apache.camel.generator.swagger.PathGenerator")
 	@Component
 	public class CamelRoutes extends RouteBuilder {
 	...
+    ```

+1. Next we need to include an `@Override` statement for our `configure()` method, and include references to our result processors

+    ```java
+	...
 	@Override
 	public void configure() throws Exception {

 		ContactInfoResultProcessor ciResultProcessor = new ContactInfoResultProcessor();
 		LocationResultProcessor locationResultProcessor = new LocationResultProcessor();
+	...
+    ```

+1. In order to startup an HTTP server for our REST service, we need to instantiate the `restConfiguration` bean with the corresponding properties.
+Please include the following block underneath the result processor lines you inserted in the previous step:

+    ```java
+	...
 		restConfiguration()
 			.component("servlet")
         	.port(8080)